 Pretend that you are testifying in front of a committee of the legislative body most appropriate to your policy issue.
-Prepare and present no more than 5 minutes of testimony in support of your proposed policy changes outlined in Advocacy Project, Part 3.
+Prepare and present to your classmates no more than 5 minutes of testimony in support of your proposed policy changes outlined in Advocacy Project, Part 3.
 In addition to giving testimony, you will submit your written testimony.
 Your testimony should follow this format:

 - a.
-Introduction: Who you are who you represent - b.
+Introduction: Who you are and who you represent.
+Describe specifically who your audience is (what group of policymakers you are speaking to) - b.
 Body: Discuss the policy at hand and give your argument(s) for the specific changes you see necessary to the policy. - c.
 Refute alternative suggestions, or potential arguments against your proposal. - d.
-Closing remarks: Sum up your proposal, thank the committee.

-(\This assignment measures Competency 3A, 3B, 5A)
+Closing remarks: Sum up your proposal; thank the committee.
+(This assignment measures Competency 3A, 3B, 5A)